 Spain: For every three days that a film from a non-EU country is screened, in its original language or dubbed into one of Spain's languages, one EU film must be shown.
 This ratio is reduced to four to one if the cinema screens a film in an official language of Spain and keeps showing the film in that language throughout the day.
-In addition, broadcasters and providers of other audiovisual media services must annually invest five percent of their revenues in the production of EU and Spanish films and audiovisual programs.
+In addition, broadcasters and providers of other audiovisual media services must annually invest 5 percent of their revenues in the production of EU and Spanish films and audiovisual programs.
+In 2010, the government revised the audiovisual law and imposed restrictions on non-EU ownership (limited to no more than 25 percent share) and leasing of AV licenses, which have negatively impacted U.S. investors.